ACINQ/eclair/source/index.html.md

 Welcome to the Eclair API, this website contains documentation and code examples about how to interact with the Eclair lightning node via its API.
 Feel free to suggest improvements and fixes to this documentation by submitting a pull request to the [repo](https://github.com/ACINQ/eclair).
-The API uses [HTTP form data](https://en.wikipedia.org/wiki/POST_(HTTP)#Use_for_submitting_web_forms) and returns JSON encoded object or simple strings if no object is being returned, all errors are handled with a JSON response more info [here](#errors)
+The API uses [HTTP form data](https://en.wikipedia.org/wiki/POST_(HTTP)#Use_for_submitting_web_forms) and returns JSON encoded object or simple strings if no object is being returned, all errors are handled with a JSON response more info [here](#errors).
+All monetary values are in millisatoshi unless stated otherwise.

 # Authentication